Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 [Opening paragraph:  introduction of who you are and company specific blurb]  GeneriCo's userbase is growing fast.
 As a web developer with a background in Ruby, JavaScript, and frameworks such as Rails and React, I've dealt with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth.

-[Technical skills paragraph option 1 - front end position]  I love to create software that is beautiful and interactive.
+[Technical skills paragraph option 1 - front end position]  I create software that is beautiful and interactive.
 You can see an example of my frontend skills in my project [name/link].
 I achieved the smooth user interface through careful utilization of React rendering and event listeners, and used Flexbox with React transitions for the clean, pixel-perfect look.

-[Technical skills paragraph option 2 - back end position]  I love to create software that’s fast and functional.
+[Technical skills paragraph option 2 - back end position]  I create software that’s fast and functional.
 Thinking about questions of optimization and hunting down bottlenecks is something I’m passionate about and well-trained for.
 You can experience my skills with attacking backend problems in one of my recent projects, [name/link].
 It’s built with a PostgreSQL database with a Rails backend, utilizing customized ActiveRecord queries and minimal AJAX calls for a performant app.

-[Technical skills paragraph option 3 - fullstack position] I love to create software that’s fast, functional, and beautiful.
+[Technical skills paragraph option 3 - fullstack position] I create software that’s fast, functional, and beautiful.
 My skills extend across the full stack, including a variety of languages and frameworks.
 In a recent project, [name/link], I used React with Redux to create a clean, interactive, optimized frontend, and Rails with a PostgreSQL database for the backend.
 I’m excited to find a position in which I can add new technologies to my toolbox and refine my craft by working in all parts of the stack.

 [If relevant, other skills paragraph] In addition to my programming skills, I have gained invaluable experience as a US Army pilot, flying the KC-10 on critical missions around the world.
 As an officer, I was entrusted with flying an $80M aircraft and leading a crew of up to 15 officers.
 Flexibility and the ability to react to rapidly changing situations were key skills necessary to successfully complete over 50 missions.